 The usual sources of government revenue, such as customs and land sales, dried up due to the sales.
 The federal taxation of incomes was put on hold in 1811, because of which the government had to resort to loans and credit.
 The government now began to access banks and affluent merchants for raising capital.
 In June 1812, Congress authorized the first U.S. Treasury Note to fund the War of 1812.

-By the spring of 1814, Congress had authorized the then President James Madison to borrow $32.5 million to finance the war as the climate for the US Treasury bonds began to dampen.8
+By the spring of 1814, Congress had authorized then-President James Madison to borrow $32.5 million to finance the war as the climate for the US Treasury bonds began to dampen.8

 Still, it was officially launched in 1812 when New York City issued a general obligation bond for the Erie canal project.9 There were 42 different bond issues to fund the project over the next four decades.
 After 1840, many American states were in debt, and by 1843, the total debt crossed $25 million.